Force over Distance: Chapter 9

 As they approached the monitor banks, the screens flared to life.

 Eli studied the glowing displays, then glanced at Rush.
 “Show off.”

 Rush’s eyebrows lifted, and Young got a faint echo of surprise from their link.
 “Efficiency.”
 The scientist shrugged.
 “Hook it up.”
-He absently drummed his fingers on the console adjacent to Eli, sending little shocks of pain from his wrist to his elbow.
+He drummed his fingers on the console adjacent to Eli, sending little shocks of pain from his wrist to his elbow.
 His brows drew together as he looked at the waiting displays.

 Young clenched his jaw and rubbed his right forearm.

 Young crossed his arms and tried to ignore the tearing sensation echoing in his own feet.

 Rush braced a hand against the monitor as Eli interfaced the kino.

 Young looked up at the ceiling and tried to breathe through irritation so intense it almost whited out the pain in his wrist and forearm.
 Almost.

 Rush looked back at him, in what appeared to be genuine curiosity.
 “Th’fuck is wrong with you, then?”

 “Do me a favor,” he snarled.
 He grabbed Rush by both biceps, spun him ninety degrees, and forced him into the chair next to Eli.
 “Sit.
 And stay sitting.
 For the love of god.”